tobanteAudio/juce-cookbook/README.md

 ### Why did I write this

-I started using JUCE because I wanted to make my own audio plugins and after doing a little bit research JUCE seemed to be the way to go.
+I started using JUCE because I wanted to make my own audio plug-ins and after doing a little bit research JUCE seemed to be the way to go.

 Over the last couple of years, I have collected all of the resources related to JUCE that I could find.
 The list of bookmarked pages & code snippets have grown to quite a collection, so I decided to publish them as a cheat sheet for myself and everybody else who uses or wants to use JUCE.